christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 + Incident Impact Rate Due to Configuration Issues: Number or percentage of service incidents linked to configuration errors.

 By regularly tracking these metrics, organizations can evaluate the effectiveness of their SCM processes, identify areas for improvement, and demonstrate compliance and risk management efforts.
 This data-driven approach ensures software integrity and supports reliable development and deployment cycles.

-## Purpose:

-SCM ensures that everyone knows what version of the software is being worked on, who made changes, and what those changes are.
-This helps avoid mistakes like overwriting work, losing important files, or introducing bugs.
-It also makes it easier to fix problems, roll back to earlier versions if needed, and keep software running smoothly over time.
-SCM is essential for teamwork, quality control, and managing complex software projects effectively.

 ## Timeliness: